-For a sex that has been constantly reprimanded for being weak and overly sensitive, the pain — physical and otherwise — that women go through when navigating the medical system is astounding.
+For a group of people that have been constantly reprimanded for being weak and overly sensitive, the pain — physical and otherwise — that women and people who menstruate go through when navigating the medical system is astounding.

 Since she was 12, Natasha’s periods have been heavy.
 As a teenager, they saw her regularly taking the mornings off school, and as a mother of three, each childbirth saw her periods get progressively worse.